garrettkatz/directional-fibers/README.md

 >>> terminate = lambda trace: (np.fabs(trace.x) > 10**6).any()
 ```

 Alternatively there are also standard termination criteria such as maximum run time or maximum number of steps that can be specified later as keyword arguments.
-In that case you can set `terminate = None`.
+If those are sufficient for your purposes you can set `terminate = None`.

 Lastly, you should define a `compute_step_amount` function, which computes a reasonable step size for the current numerical step along the fiber.
 This function should take a `FiberTrace` object as input, and return three outputs:
 - `step_amount`: the actual size of the step